La-Lojban/lojban.pw/pages/books/learn-lojban.md

 bu'u
 : at … (some place)

 One thing is important. **nu** shows that a new relation in a sentence starts.
-Put **vau** after such relation to show its right border like we have right bracks ")" or "]" in math.
+Put **kei** after such relation to show its right border like we have right bracks ")" or "]" in math.
 Here is an example:

 > **le gerku cu plipe fa'a mi ca le nu do ca'o klama**
 > _The dog jumps towards me when you are coming._